Who I Work With

 EMDR Intensives may be a good fit if you are:

-A deep feeler, overthinker, or high-functioning adult who is tired of looking fine while feeling anxious, stuck, or overwhelmed underneath.
+• A deep feeler, overthinker, or high-functioning adult who is tired of looking fine while feeling anxious, overwhelmed, disconnected, or exhausted underneath.

-A people-pleaser, peacekeeper, or “strong one” who learned to read the room early and still feels responsible for everyone else’s emotions.
+• A people-pleaser, peacekeeper, “old soul,” or “mature for your age” kid who learned to read the room early and still feels responsible for everyone else’s emotions.

-A thoughtful, self-aware adult who understands your patterns but still cannot seem to turn off the “they’re mad at me” alarm.
+• Someone who understands exactly why you have certain patterns but still cannot seem to stop the “they’re mad at me” alarm, overthinking, shutting down, or second-guessing yourself.

-A helper, healer, parent, partner, or high-capacity person who is used to holding it together for everyone else and wants support doing deeper work for yourself.
+• A helper, healer, parent, partner, or high-capacity person who is used to holding it together for everyone else and wants space to do deeper work for yourself.

-An adult navigating burnout, old relational wounds, childhood emotional neglect, complicated family dynamics, grief, anxiety, or trauma that still shapes how safe you feel in the present.
+• An adult carrying childhood emotional neglect, complicated family dynamics, relational trauma, grief, anxiety, burnout, or experiences from your past that still shape how you feel in the present.

 This might sound like you if: